JuradoJr/Pewlett-Hackard-Analysis/README.md

 We can see the employees with senior titles who are eligible to receive the mentorship in our mentorship table.
 <img width="738" alt="#4" src="https://user-images.githubusercontent.com/104862099/182257733-1b640b0d-077c-4237-9f53-eb8b694bbeff.png">

-### Final Results

-Our results show that a large number of employees are eligible to retire at any given time.
-We have a total of 72,458 employees who are eligible to retire and only 1,549 employees are eligible to receive mentorship.

 ## Summary: